KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2023/11/29

+- Fixes an issue where certain debuffs that characters fell into (such as Outrage, etc.) had a chance of causing abnormalities in the combat process when dispelled.

+- Fixes an issue in the Travel Log, specifically in the event "A Foxian Tale of the Haunted," where the red dot indicator couldn't be removed under certain circumstances.

+- Fixes an issue in the NPC Guinaifen's messages where some text was cut off due to excessive length, leading to incomplete display of the message option.

+- Fixes an issue in the "Forgotten Hall: Memory of Chaos" where the description of the Memory Turbulence "Oath of Eternal Alliance" effect was imprecise.
+This fix does not change its actual effect.

 ■2023/11/22

 - Fixes an issue where certain Trailblazers cannot obtain messages from some characters.